Instant Pot French Dip Sandwiches are the easiest, most flavorful way to enjoy thinly sliced beef in a garlic-rosemary au jus dipping sauce.

 Leave us a review below to tell us why!

 - 1.5 pounds boneless beef top round roast, thinly sliced

 - 8 slice provolone cheese

-Place beef, broth, soup mix, rosemary and garlic powder in the pressure cooking pot.
-Cover and lock lid in place.
+- Place beef, broth, soup mix, rosemary, and garlic powder in the pressure cooking pot.
+Lock the lid in place.
 Select High Pressure and 10 minutes cook time.
-When timer beeps, turn off and use a natural pressure release for 10 minutes.
-After 10 minutes use a quick pressure release to release any remaining pressure.